|

 Make ready to light the braziers! cried Alfgar.

 applied a light to twenty arrowheads.
+Alfgar raised his hand,

-bringing his hand down in a swift, chopping motion.
+in a swift, chopping motion.

 The twenty archers loosed, and all found their targets.
 There